domonkoss/ceudsd/seminar/3-sql/README.md

-# Creating and importing a new tables
+# New data from World Bank

 We will add a new set of tables form a World Bank database.
 Normally this should be batch run of an .sql file.